osenn15/DS202-Final-Project/README.md

 #### Data Cleaning

+The data set we are using was previously cleaned by Alex Teboul on Kaggle with the notebook found here: https://www.kaggle.com/code/alexteboul/diabetes-health-indicators-dataset-notebook.
+He compacted the data from the original 330 columns to the 22 we have now.
+This cleaning renamed columns for readability, removed instances with NA values, and cleaned up values to have 0 = no and 1 = yes for binary variables.

 #### Variables

 -   **Diabetes_012:** categorical variable where 0 is for no diabetes or only during pregnancy, 1 is for prediabetes, and 2 is for diabetes.